The un-ice age

 Scientists are still working to zero in on the rate of change likely over coming decades.
 However jagged the line of descent may be, it is pointed downward.
 Scambos said, “When her study came out, and we saw the trend, it was a bad surprise.
 It will not go down this road slowly—it will pick up speed.
 It is not going away.”

-How sea level rise will change our coasts is no straight-line problem either.
+How sea level change will change our coasts is no straight-line problem either.
 The ocean is not like a flat pan of water that rises equally when water is added.
 Velicogna said, “If you take a boat and sail the ocean, take your GPS and measure elevation, you see that the ocean is not flat.
 Gravitational pull shapes the sea surface.
 If you put more water in the ocean, it will go to the lowest point.
 So in some places, sea level will rise more than others.
 In addition there are waves and tides.”
 Millions of people around the world live in low-lying deltas that scientists think will be under water in coming decades.

 “We have to think about what we can do to mitigate the changes,” Velicogna said.
 “It is not going to happen today or tomorrow, but eventually.
 If we are a rich country we can build a different house, but it has a cost.
 There are places such as Bangladesh that are not so rich.”